FHA Home Loan Requirements: What You Need to Know

 Refinance up to 97.75% of your home’s value

-It’s important to note that although FHA loans are backed by the a federal agency, they do still require two types of mortgage insurance.
+It’s important to note that although FHA loans are backed by the federal agency, they do still require two types of mortgage insurance.

 Upfront premium: 1.75% of the loan amount that is paid when borrowers receive the loan and it can be rolled into the financed loan amount.

 Many homeowners look into refinancing their current loan to get a better interest rate, lower monthly payments, and get easy access to cash.
 While an FHA streamline refinance can help with the bulk of those needs, it can’t provide homeowners with cash back.
-An FHA streamline refinance can let you refinance up 97.75% of your primary home’s value, provide a better rate, lower monthly mortgage payments, and doesn’t require an appraisal if you already have an FHA loan to begin with.
+An FHA streamline refinance can let you refinance up 97.75% of your primary home’s value, provide a better rate, lower monthly mortgage payments, and doesn’t require an appraisal or credit check if you already have an FHA loan to begin with.

 What borrowers should know

-FHA loans appeal to home buyers with a lower credit rating or for those that do not have as much in savings for a large down payment, but what really makes this loan option stand out is it’s versatility to first-time home buyers.
-The vast majority of first-time home buyers go FHA because of the painless qualifying guidelines and low down payments.
+FHA loans appeal to home buyers with a lower credit rating or for those that do not have as much in savings for a large down payment, but what really makes this loan option stand out is its versatility to first-time home buyers.
+The vast majority of first-time home buyers go FHA because of the painless requirements, high loan limits, and low down payments.

 Keep in mind, during COVID-19 loan requirements are subject to change, as there are fewer investors for lenders to work with.
 Contact American Financing to learn more about FHA loans or your individual loan options.